 The programme is delivered in interactive workshop sessions covering three core areas:

-Interpersonal skills - focus on the importance of communication and interpersonal skills to be an effective leader
+Interpersonal skills - importance of communication and the interpersonal skills required to be an effective leader.

-Teamwork - focus on the importance of teamwork and how a leader can manage the performance of the their team.
+Teamwork - importance of teamwork and how a leader can manage the performance of their team.

 T-bears (4-9 years)